puk18/bigdata-project-w2020/README.md

 <p align="justify">
 To find the relevance of our solution, we tried to compare our solution with existing works[5][6], as mostly were classification based and had less number of instances.
-We found that it was inaccurate to compare classification based approaches with clustering.
+However it was inappropriate to compare classification based approaches with clustering.
 For such problems where we need to find similarity between the elements, clustering and similarity search worked better.
 Also,we concluded, similarity search is a better option for finding exact similars, as LSH using random projection reduces the dimensionality of the dataset and also reduces the computational time.
 </p>

 <p align="justify">